 - Pull the cookies from the oven when the center is still slightly underdone.
 Allow the cookies to cool on the baking sheet.
 This will ensure a chewy cookie.

-When measuring the grated carrots, gently scoop them into the measuring cup.
+Measuring: Fluff the shredded and drained carrots with a fork and scoop them into the measuring cup loosely.
 Do not pack them in.

 Recipe